alexgrigoras/traffic_simulation/README.md

 - **binary:** a red street light for that direction;
 - **continuous:** the amount of traffic in the desired direction (the number of cars in the corresponding road segment).

-The system should be controllable by multiple user-defined parameters, which should be read from a simple config file.
-The control parameters are:
-- the intelligence of traffic lights:
-    - non-intelligent traffic light: the switching time is constant, no matter the traffic;
-    - intelligent: the switching time depends on the traffic; in this case, another parameter would be the level of intelligence:
-        - level 1: the street light has knowledge of the amount of traffic in its adjacent street segments;
-        - level 2: the street light has knowledge of the amount of traffic as far as two street segments away from its position;
-        - level 3: the street light has full knowledge of the amount of traffic, on all street segments.
-- the rate with which cars are generated at each entry point A, B, C, D. Rate = cars/second, cars/minute, etc;
-- whether cars will prioritize street lights or the amount of traffic, meaning:
-    - whether a car at an intersection will choose a street segment with a green light or
-    - whether a car will wait at a red light if there is lower traffic on the following street segment.

 ## Implementation
 The elements of the multi-agent system:
 - Environment: turn-based